m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/types)

-Represents empty or unknown value
+Represents an empty or unknown value

 ##### 💠 undefined